 Composer and Percussionist

 Michael maintains an active performance career as a freelance musician.
-Most recently, he traveled to Saratoga Springs, NY to perform with the Mostly Modern Orchestra.
-In the summer of 2015, Michael traveled to Schladming, Austria to perform as a part of the World Youth Wind Orchestra Project (WYWOP), the flagship ensemble of the wind music festival, Mid Europe.
+He has performed for new music events such as the Mostly Modern Festival and the Terroir New Music series.
 Michael has also attended the So Percussion Summer Institute as a performer, where he worked closely with the members of So Percussion and performed works of their core repertoire.
-He graduated Magna Cum Laude with a Bachelors of Music degree from Georgia State University, studying composition with Robert Scott Thompson.
 While living in Atlanta, Michael taught music theory and composition for the inaugural Atlanta Music Project Summer Series and Charles R. Drew Charter School.
 He also taught percussion at the Atlanta International School.
-Michael currently studies with Baljinder Sekhon and Robert McCormick while working toward the Master’s Degree in Composition and Percussion at the University of South Florida in Tampa as a Graduate Teaching Assistant.
+His teachers include Baljinder Sekhon, Robert Scott Thompson, Paul Reller, Stuart Gerber, Charles Settle, and Robert McCormick.